 4. Pat Your Pet 2 Sided Undercoat Rake

 This item is a great hodgepodge of previous products: The plastic handle with the rubber grip might remind you of our value pick, while the head itself may remind you of our top pick.
 This rake is designed so you can have a professional-level rake at a reduced cost.

 Pay Your Pet has made an undercoat rake that is two sided for two different aspects of grooming.
-During the first step of the process, you will hold this rake (seemingly) upside down to de-mat and detangle, and then flip it over on its end to rake out all the dead and leftover hair.
+During the first step of the process, you will hold this rake (seemingly) upside down to de-mat and detangle, and then flip it over on its end to rake out all the leftover and dead hair.
 The teeth on the inside are sharp enough to cut through the toughest of mats without harming your dog, while the teeth on the outside will finish the job.
 With this undercoat rake, you’ll still have to clean up a bit after your pet sheds, but not as much!

 This instrument is ergonomically designed to make sure you won’t get carpal tunnel after all that grooming.
 The rubber pads will also make sure that you won’t slip in the process.

 Those who have used this to get rid of maximum dog hair on the couch have reported good things.
 Those who have used undercoat rakes in the past, however, think that this product is just okay.
 Folks with dogs with severely matted hair said that their pet absolutely hated it – save your pet the pain with a slicker brush.

 This is a one-trick tool meant to get all the loose stuff lying underneath.
 As the tool is not meant to de-mat, you might have issues using it if you don’t do regular grooming of your pet.